jmoniz155/book-search-engine/README.md

-# book-search-engine
+# Book-Search-Engine

 ## Description
-This is a book search engine application that allows a user to look up a book
+This is a book search engine application that allows a user to login or sign up with an email and password.
+You can then search for a book which returns an image of the front page of a book, the author, a summary as well as an option to save the book for later viewing.

 ![](image/booksearch.jpg)

-## Credits

-I would like to give credit to my Varsity Tutor for helping me understand how to add routes, and link with mongoose.

 ## Table of Contents